Ssekyene/alx-low_level_programming/0x0E-structures_typedef/README.md

 **This contains implementations of _struct_ and _typedef_.**

 - [dog.h](./dog.h) is a header file to be shared by the programs in the directory.

+1. A function that initialize a variable of type `struct dog`.